Akaash0107/AQI_Report_Analysis/README.md

 Special thanks to the online community and resources that guided me throughout the project journey.

 ## Tools Used
-Jupyter Notebook
+Jupyter Notebook,
-Python (Pandas, Numpy)
+Python (Pandas, Numpy),
 Matplotlib & Seaborn (for data visualization)

-Project Structure
+## Project Structure
-1. Raw Data
+## 1. Raw Data
 Air_Quality_Data_2020-2024.xlsx: Contains AQI records collected from various Indian cities over the years, including PM2.5, PM10, NO2, and other pollutants.

-2. Dashboard
+## 2. Dashboard
 Air_Quality_Index_Across_Cities_2024.png: The final visualization showing AQI distribution, top/bottom cities, and trends.

-Questions (KPIs)
+## Questions (KPIs)
-Which city has the worst air quality in 2024?
+## Which city has the worst air quality in 2024?

-Which city has the best air quality?
+## Which city has the best air quality?

-What is the average AQI across all cities?
+## What is the average AQI across all cities?

-Which months recorded the highest pollution levels?
+## Which months recorded the highest pollution levels?

-Which pollutant (PM2.5, PM10, etc.) contributed most to the AQI?
+## Which pollutant (PM2.5, PM10, etc.) contributed most to the AQI?

-How does AQI trend vary seasonally across cities?
+## How does AQI trend vary seasonally across cities?

-Top 5 most polluted and least polluted cities.

-Process
+## Process
 Understanding Business Problem: Addressing the need to monitor and visualize air quality trends across cities.

+## Data Cleaning:
-Data Cleaning: Handled missing values, corrected anomalies, and standardized city names.
+Handled missing values, corrected anomalies, and standardized city names.

+## Data Processing:
-Data Processing: Aggregated monthly and yearly AQI data to identify patterns.
+Aggregated monthly and yearly AQI data to identify patterns.

+## Data Analysis:
-Data Analysis: Calculated averages, rankings, and seasonal variations.
+Calculated averages, rankings, and seasonal variations.

+## Data Visualization:
-Data Visualization: Designed a clean, interactive dashboard using Excel for easy interpretation.
+Designed a clean, interactive dashboard using Excel for easy interpretation.

-Insights or Results: Final output is an insightful dashboard with key environmental indicators.
+## Insights or Results:
+Final output is an insightful dashboard with key environmental indicators.

-Sample Insight
+## Insight
-🌆 Most Polluted City: Delhi reported the highest AQI levels consistently across multiple months.
+## 🌆 Most Polluted City:
+Delhi reported the highest AQI levels consistently across multiple months.

-🌿 Cleanest City: Shimla and Kochi recorded the lowest average AQI levels, indicating cleaner air.
+## 🌿 Cleanest City:
+Bengaluru  recorded the lowest average AQI levels, indicating cleaner air.

-📅 Seasonal Trends: Pollution peaked during the winter months (November-December) due to low wind speeds and stubble burning.
+## 📅 Seasonal Trends:
+Pollution peaked during the winter months (November-December) due to low wind speeds and stubble burning.

-🧪 Dominant Pollutants: PM2.5 and PM10 were the primary pollutants contributing to poor air quality.
+## 🧪 Dominant Pollutants:
+PM2.5 and PM10 were the primary pollutants contributing to poor air quality.

-📊 City-wise Analysis: Northern cities showed significantly higher AQI levels compared to southern cities.
+## 📊 City-wise Analysis:
+Northern cities showed significantly higher AQI levels compared to southern cities.

-Conclusion & Recommendations
+## Conclusion & Recommendations
-To improve air quality:
+## To improve air quality:

 Increase green cover in highly polluted cities through urban forestry programs.